0xbigz/blog.md/governance.md

 ### factions
 - user can opt to join a faction (F_A, F_B) or create a new faction (F_C)
-- each faction gets to elect up to two senators
+- each faction gets to elect up to two senators (senators hold "veto power" or "council seats" for the governance)
 - each faction has X% the treasury at start of quarter as budget (inspired by "sortition" [4])
-- leaving factions for being member < X seconds old requires exit tax
+- leaving factions for being member < X days old requires exit tax

 ### proposals
-- anyone can propose with a stake of X
+- anyone can submit a proposal, with an optional stake of X
-- during the filibuster process, the proposal is discussed and cannot be voted on. other users must stake to reaffirm / expedite it for voting
+- during the filibuster process (Z days), the proposal is discussed and cannot be voted on. other users must stake to N-X, to reaffirm / expedite it for voting
 - proposals require quorm to pass
   - quorm is a function of number of members AND percentage
   - if the proposal is 'faction only', it only requires members of the faction